 Some of the most frequently asked questions about refinancing include:

-It may be, particularly if you intend to stay in your home for a long time.
+It may be, particularly if you intend to stay in your home for a long period of time.
 You can use our mortgage calculator to see how much you will save by refinancing, but in most cases any decrease in the interest rate is a good thing.
 Switching from an adjustable rate to a fixed rate, even if the rate is slightly higher, is also an advantage because your monthly payment will never change from that point forward.

 For more answers to your refinancing FAQs, contact Home Loan Solutions today.
 We look forward to answering any questions you have about refinancing.